How To Address Your Wedding Invitation Envelopes

 Do you have to address your wedding invites by hand?

 Handwriting the invitation addresses is optional.
 While it can be a very thoughtful touch, it can add a lot of work and more room for error.
+Luckily, digital calligraphy is gaining popularity as it emulates a similar feeling to handwritten invites without the stress and time it takes to do it.
+All of Minted’s wedding invitations come with free recipient addressing in a wide range of font styles to match the vibe of your big day.

 How should you order guests’ names on wedding invitation envelopes?